You are here

 I am the sole owner and have no other employees.
 I work 40 hours per month at a principal office(s) that is in a HUBZone.
-I am in the construction industry.
+I am in the construction or services industry.
 Do I qualify as a principal office employee for the purpose of meeting the principal office requirement, regardless of the number of hours I work at the job sites?

 Yes.
 The sole owner/employee of a business who works at least 40 hours per month at a principal office located in a HUBZone qualifies as a principal office employee, regardless of number of hours worked at job sites.
 This exception is limited to concerns with one person only who is both the owner and the employee.